truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 * Internet of Things data, such as usage reports from energy meters and home appliances.
 * Graph data, such as information about how users are connected to one another.

 Cloud BigTable stores Rows.
 Each row are indexed with a RowKey.
-A Row contains multiple Column, group into a Family.
+A Row contains multiple Column, grouped into a Family.
 A column name must be unique inside a column family.
 BigTable is sparsed, which means empty cell does not take space in memory.
 Column family and column can be added on the fly, without much effort.

 By design, the rowkey is the most important part to ensure an even distribution of the workload.
 To properly design a rowkey, you need to know the query you will perform on your data.

 Most efficient queries are query using :
 * the row key exactly
 * The prefix of the row key.
 Avoid finding elements where the attribute your are looking for is in the middle of the row key, this will cause major latency (alos known as FullTable scans)